A Short Hike

-A Short Hike is an adventure video game by Canadian indie game designer Adam Robinson-Yu (also known as adamgryu).
-It is an open world exploration game in which the player is tasked with reaching the summit of a mountain to get cellphone reception.
+A Short Hike is a 2019 adventure video game by Canadian indie game designer Adam Robinson-Yu, also known as adamgryu.
+It is an open world exploration game in which the player is tasked with reaching the summit of a mountain to get cell phone reception.
 The game was released for Microsoft Windows, macOS, and Linux in July 2019, for Nintendo Switch in August 2020, and for PlayStation 4 and Xbox One in November 2021.

-A Short Hike received positive reviews from critics, who widely praised its relaxing gameplay, freedom of exploration, and flying mechanics, while some criticized the short length and the handling of some story elements.
+A Short Hike received positive reviews from critics who widely praised its relaxing gameplay, freedom of exploration, and flying mechanics, though some criticized the short length and the handling of some story elements.
 It won the Seumas McNally Grand Prize at the 2020 Independent Games Festival.

 Gameplay

-The player has the ability to jog, climb, swim, and glide through an open-world park while controlling Claire, an anthropomorphic bird.
-To reach the peak, the player must find or purchase golden feathers that afford extra jumps and the ability to climb rock faces.
-According to a sign on Hawk Peak Trail, the peak can be reached with as few as seven golden feathers.
-Once the player reaches the peak, they are free to explore the park and complete side activities as they please.
+The player has the ability to run, climb, swim, and glide through an open-world park while controlling Claire, a black anthropomorphic bird.
+To reach Hawk Peak, they must find or purchase golden feathers, which afford extra stamina, jumps, and the ability to scale rock faces.
+According to a sign on Hawk Peak Trail, the peak can be reached with as few as seven golden feathers, though the player may collect up to 20.
+Once the player reaches the peak, thus completing the main story, they are free to explore the park and complete other quests as they please.

-In addition to the main goal, the island is populated with other animals, who offer side-quests and activities including fishing, finding lost items, and playing a volleyball-like mini-game called "beachstickball".
-Rewards for these activities include items which improve the player's ability to explore the park, such as running shoes or a compass.
-The player can also collect shells, sticks, coins, and other items to help complete these side-quests.
+In addition to the main trail, the island is populated with other animals, who offer sidequests and activities including fishing, finding lost items, and a volleyball-like mini-game called "beachstickball."
+Rewards for these activities include running shoes and a compass, which improve the player's ability to navigate the park, as well as a couple of golden feathers.
+The player can also collect shells, sticks, coins, and other items to help complete sidequests.

-The game has an adaptive soundtrack that changes based on world events such as the weather, or player actions such as flying.
-It also features a dynamic camera created with the Unity tool, Cinemachine.
+The game has an adaptive soundtrack that changes based on world events and player actions.
+It also features a dynamic camera created with the Unity tool Cinemachine.